SHSharkar/GPT-Instructions/livewire_docs_main.md

 Below is a `ShowPosts` component where users can view all their posts on one page.
 They can delete any post they like using one of the post's "Delete" buttons.

-Here is a vulnerable version of component:
+Here is a vulnerable version of the component:

 ```php
 <?php